Saturday, December 25, 2010

 Clinton Global Initiative - Women and Girls, and the NEW Girl Effect Video

-"Building on President Clinton's lifetime in public service, the Clinton Global Initiative (CGI) reflects his belief that governments need collaboration from the private sector, non-governmental organizations, and other global leaders to effectively confront the world’s most pressing problems.
+This is a big week in New York City!
+The Clinton Global Initiative is happening, otherwise knows as CGI, gathering leaders in business, government and philanthropy from around the world.
+Former President Clinton started this movement in 2005 in attempt to turn "good intentions in to action and results."
+Love it."Building on President Clinton's lifetime in public service, the Clinton Global Initiative (CGI) reflects his belief that governments need collaboration from the private sector, non-governmental organizations, and other global leaders to effectively confront the world’s most pressing problems.
 After attending thousands of meetings during his career in which urgent needs were discussed but no action was taken to solve them, President Clinton saw a need to establish a new kind of meeting with an emphasis on results."

 I considered attending this year but just could not make it happen.
 Thankfully so many of the women I know and deeply respect are there representing the gender related issues I care so passionately about.
 In particular my dear friend and the most fabulous Lisa Witter, author of "The She Spot" was the leader in convening a WHISPER ROOM to talk about the following: